 Acadia National Park and Friends of Acadia signed a formal Memorandum of Understanding (see Appendix D) establishing the terms of the Acadia Trails Forever Program (18).
 Friends of Acadia raised \$9 million, matching (at a rate of more than 2:1) \$4 million in federal funds from fees.
 The federal fee money was entirely spent on rehabilitation of the trails, along with \$2.5 million of the private contributions from Friends of Acadia.
 The remaining \$6.5 million in private funding was allocated to an endowment managed by Friends of Acadia for trail maintenance.
 Friends of Acadia annually grants approximately four percent of the average value of the endowment measured over the most recent 12 trailing quarters.
 Federal land managers considering funding maintenance through endowments should be made aware that the available funding may fluctuate as a result of the investment strategy employed by the private partner with whom they are working.
-Other parks, including Cuyahoga Valley National Park, Golden Gate National Park's maintenance endowment model (19).
+Other parks, including Cuyahoga Valley National Park, Golden Gate National Recreation Area, and Great Smoky Mountains National Park have followed Acadia National Park's maintenance endowment model (19).